-Care type Timeframe Physical health Regular appointments Within four weeks Urgent care Within 72 hours or as indicated in the initial screening Emergency care Immediately or referred to an emergency department depending on your condition Oral and dental care for children and non-pregnant people Regular oral health appointments Within eight weeks unless there is a clinical reason to wait longer Urgent oral care Within two weeks.
-Dental emergency services Seen or treated within 24 hours Oral and dental care for pregnant people Routine oral care Within four weeks unless there is a clinical reason to wait longer Urgent dental care Within one week
+Care type Timeframe Physical health Regular appointments Within four weeks Urgent care Within 72 hours or as indicated in the initial screening Emergency care Immediately or referred to an emergency department depending on your condition Oral and dental care for children and non-preg gnant people Regular oral health appointments Within eight weeks unless there is a clinical reason to wait longer Urgent oral care Within two weeks.
+Dental emergency services Seen or treated within 24 hours Oral and dental care for pregnant people Routine oral care Within four weeks unless there is a clinical reason to wait longer Urgent dental care Within one week Dental emergency services Seen or treated within 24 hours Behavioral health Routine behavioral health care for non- priority populations Assessment within seven days of the request, with a second appointment scheduled as clinically appropriate Urgent behavioral health care for all populations Within 24 hours Specialty behavioral health care for priority po ppulations

-Care type Timeframe Dental emergency services Seen or treated within 24 hours Behavioral health Routine behavioral health Assessment within seven days of the care for non-priority request, with a second appointment populations scheduled as clinically appropriate Urgent behavioral health care Within 24 hours for all populations Specialty behavioral health care for priority populations Pregnant people, veterans Immediate assessment and entry.
-If and their families, people with interim services are required because children, unpaid caregivers, there are no providers with visits, families, and children ages 0-5 treatment at proper level of care must years, members with take place within 120 days from when HIV/AIDS or tuberculosis, patient is put on a waitlist. members at the risk of first episode psychosis and the I/DD population IV drug users including heroin Immediate assessment and entry.
-Admission for services in a residential level of care is required within 14 days of request, or, placed within 120 days

-Care type Timeframe when put on a waitlist because there are no providers available.
+Care type Timeframe Pregnant people, veterans and their families, Immediate assessment and entry.
+If interim services are people with children, unpaid caregivers, required because there are no providers with visits, families, and children ages 0-5 years, treatment at proper level of care must take place within 120 members with HIV/AIDS or tuberculosis, days from when patient is put on a waitlist. members at the risk of first episode psychosis and the I/DD population IV drug users including heroin Immediate assessment and entry.
+Admission for services in a residential level of care is required within 14 days of request, or, placed within 120 days when put on a waitlist because there are no providers available.
 Opioid use disorder Assessment and entry within 72 hours Medication-assisted treatment As soon as possible, but no more than 72 hours for assessment and entry.

-^{} For specialty behavioral health care services if there is no room or open spot:
+\ For specialty behavioral health care services if there is no room or open spot: